ststefa/tuplemerge/README.md

 - What is the runtime of your program?
 - How can robustness be ensured, especially considering very large inputs ?
+- How does the memory consumption of your program behave ?

+(see [https://docs.google.com/document/d/1FS272sy-boGQ49TBFKirIbn5YLasZi1XcyAq5NZ2uBI] for original exercise text)

 ## Further assumptions